DKFN/trunks-core/README.md

 ### Adding a componenent
 To add a component you must use function `TRUNKS.addComponent`, it takes only one parameter with the Component JSON.

+Please note that the only actual mandatory field is the `id`.
+But be carefull, if you do not provide a `component` value, an error might show until you specify it!
+You can always specify all orther fields during execution with the update method.

 For example:
 ```javascript
 const firstButton =